-However, sometimes your dog may not stop shedding after discontinuing use of the product.
+However, sometimes your dog may not stop shedding after discontinuing the use of the product.
 You will need to take him to your vet for treatment.
-It is important that you do so if your do continues shedding even after discontinuing the product.

 d) Hormonal imbalance

-It is also important to understand that you should check with your vet if shedding is accompanied by other symptoms.
-By controlling shedding and making sure he does not have excessive hair, you will leave your dog feeling happy and fresh.
 Bathing and brushing are recommended for dogs that shed the most.
-You should also make sure you groom your dog, especially if he does not shed.
+You should also groom your dog, especially if he does not shed.

 I hope the dog shedding remedies discussed in this article are helpful.
 Keep your dog healthy and happy!